The Hidden Danger: How Radon Is Causing Lung Cancer in Non-Smokers

 Estimated read time: 3-4 minutes

 Utah’s low smoking rates might lead one to believe that lung cancer cases would be relatively low.
 However, oncologists like Dr. Wallace Akerley at the Huntsman Cancer Institute have found their calendars full of lung cancer patients.
-So, what could be causing this?
+So, what might be causing this?
 The answer is radon.

 The Surprising Cause of Lung Cancer in Non-Smokers

 Traditionally, lung cancer has been associated solely with smoking.
 However, recent scientific advancements have revealed that lung cancer can be categorized into nine different diseases, each consisting of various pathways.
-In a few years, this number could even increase to 30-50, according to Dr. Akerley.
+In a few years, this number might even increase to 30-50, according to Dr. Akerley.

 “All of the breakthroughs in molecular lung cancer research are focused on patients who have never smoked,” Dr. Akerley explains.
 “In fact, radon is now recognized as the second leading cause of lung cancer.”